lyarinet/Samba-Manager/README.md

 5. **Configure Permissions**: Set appropriate permissions for each share
 6. **Restart Service**: Apply changes by restarting the Samba service

+## Terminal Feature

+The Samba Manager includes a built-in terminal feature that provides direct access to the server's command line through your web browser:

+### Using the Terminal

+1. **Access Methods**:
+   - Click the Terminal button in the Quick Actions section of the Dashboard
+   - Click the Terminal link in the sidebar navigation

+2. **Terminal Features**:
+   - Full terminal emulation in your browser
+   - Automatic installation of required components (Go and GoTTY)
+   - Resizable terminal window
+   - Persistent sessions

+3. **Technical Details**:
+   - Uses GoTTY for terminal emulation
+   - Runs on port 8080 by default
+   - Starts automatically with the Samba Manager application
+   - Terminal service can be manually started using `./start_terminal_service.sh`

+For detailed documentation on the terminal feature, please refer to [TERMINAL.md](TERMINAL.md).

 ## Security Considerations

 - **Change Default Password**: Immediately change the default admin password